erivlis/graphinate/docs/intro.md

 #### Edge first

 The most straight forward way to Generate a Graph is to supply a list of edges.
-The simplest definition of an edge is a tuple of 2 values.
-Each value represent a node (or vertex) in the graph.
+The simplest definition of an edge is a tuple of two values.
+Each value represents a node (or vertex) in the graph.
 Additional attributes may be added to the edge definition to convey additional characteristics.

-In this case one defines the **edges explicitly** and the **nodes implicitly**.
+In this case, one defines the **edges explicitly** and the **nodes implicitly**.

 Such graph is focused more on the _relationships_ or the _structure_ of the Graph than on the nodes themselves.